pdt1806/DisLife/README.md

 ## Contributions

-Contributions are welcomed in both this repo and [the back-end's repo](https://github.com/pdt1806/DisLife-backend).
+Contributions are welcome in both this repo and [the back-end's repo](https://github.com/pdt1806/DisLife-backend).
 Feel free to submit pull requests or open issues to contribute to the development of the project.